Is alternate day fasting good for your health?

 Fasting doesn't seem like fun.
 It conjures up images of supermodels who exist on salad and diet drinks just to keep their size zero figures or maybe those drastic dieters who leave it to the last minute and need to lose half a stone before a wedding in a week's time!

-It seems pretty extreme and there's always the suspicion you'll just put the weight back on when you stop, that's if you have the will-power to start in the first place!
+It seems pretty extreme and there's always the concern you'll just put the weight back on when you stop, that's if you have the will-power to start in the first place!

-The buzz at the moment though is over alternate day fasting or intermittent fasting.
+The recent buzz has been alternate day fasting or intermittent fasting.
 There's some evidence that short periods of fasting could not only be a way to lose weight but also be potentially good for your health.

 Do you lose weight fasting?

 The simple answer is yes.
-It may not be the most practical - or safest - diet, some people use fasting as a way to lose weight or to cleanse the body of toxins, although experts say our bodies are perfectly equipped with organs that already do the job.
+It may not be the most practical - or safest - diet, though.
+Some people also use fasting as a way to cleanse the body of toxins, although experts say our bodies are perfectly equipped with organs that already do the job.

 When you fast, your body is forced to dip into energy stores to get the fuel it needs to keep going, so you will definitely lose weight.